trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

 The FA2 standard creates a framework for how tokens behave on Tezos, including fungible, non-fungible, and other types of tokens.
 It provides a standard API to transfer tokens, check token balances, manage operators (addresses that are permitted to transfer tokens on behalf of the token owner), and manage token metadata.

-For each non-fungible token, the FA2 assigns a unique token ID and associates it with the token owner's address.
-The FA2 API enables the inspection of token balances for the specific token ID and token owner address.
-For NFTs the balance can be either 0 (which means that the address does not own this particular token) or 1 (the address owns the token).

-The FA2 contract also associates some metadata with each token.
-This tutorial supports token symbol and token name metadata attributes.
-However, the implementation can be easily extended to support custom metadata attributes such as an associated image or document URL and its crypto-hash.

-This guide shows how to originate and interact with the FA2 NFT contract implementation.
-We use a pre-compiled FA2 NFT contract written in the [LIGO](https://ligolang.org/) smart contract language and a command line interface (CLI) to originate and interact with the NFT contracts either on the [Flextesa](https://tezos.gitlab.io/flextesa/) sandbox or Tezos testnet.

 ## Prerequisites

 To run this tutorial you need Node.JS, NPM, and Docker Desktop to install and use the `tznft` CLI tool, which helps you create and test NFT collections on Tezos.